AbrahamPaulJ/AutoApply/README.md

 - A `chrome_profile` folder
   *(Must be logged into Seek)*
 - A Gemini API Key.
 Get one for free at https://aistudio.google.com/app/apikey
-- A Telegram number to receive the applications in real time.
+- A Telegram number to receive the applications in real time

 ---